j0verton/TuneList/README.md

 to start the project with some example data, download this file and add it to your api directory https://res.cloudinary.com/banjo/raw/upload/v1604589120/database.json

-To to run the project
+To to run the project:

 Clone this repository
 cd into the directory